GenASiS: General Astrophysical Simulation System. I. Refinable Mesh and Nonrelativistic Hydrodynamics: REFINABLE MESH

-The second division of {\tt Charts} is {\tt Cells}, which contains classes that enable construction of the adaptive structure that underlies our approximate representation of a three-dimensional continuous chart.
-This is an oct-tree (or, in restricted use in two dimensions or even one dimension, a quad- or binary tree respectively) that enables cell-by-cell refinement.
-The fundamental unit of the structure is a single finite cell, which is a segment, quadrilateral, or cuboid that can be split into two, four, or eight cells in one, two, or three dimensions respectively.
-A cell is represented by the class {\tt CellForm}, which contains pointers to its parent cell and to arrays of children and sibling cells. {\tt Cells} also contains the first of several interfaces to this oct-tree, a class {\tt CellListForm} that allows the creation of `cell lists,' or linked lists of cells.
-This can be used to, for example, create lists of selected parent cells in order to facilitate loops over frequently addressed subsets of cells on a particular level of the tree.
-Our example program does not directly reference any classes in {\tt Cells}.
+In representing a single coordinate patch in \genasis, we approximate the mathematical ideal of continuity with a finite sequence of meshes which provide, as necessary, increasing refinements of the coarsest (top-level) mesh.
+Our coordinate patches can be one-, two-, or three-dimensional.
+The refinable structure that underlies our approximate representation of a three-dimensional continuous coordinate patch is an oct-tree (or, in restricted use in two dimensions or even one dimension, a quad- or binary tree respectively) that enables cell-by-cell refinement.
+The fundamental unit of this structure is a class \citep[in the object-oriented sense; in Fortran 2003, see e.g.][]{Reid2007,Adams2008} representing a single finite `cell,' which is a segment, quadrilateral, or cuboid that can be split into two, four, or eight cells in one, two, or three dimensions respectively.
+Several constructs provide increasingly comprehensive interfaces to the oct-tree structure underlying a single refinable coordinate patch.